devendra1608/API-project/README.md

 ## Acknowledgements

 - Special thanks to the creators of the backend API used in this project.
-- Also special thanks to RISHIKESH SIR and AKASH SIR for thier help in making this project work
+- Also special thanks to RISHIKESH SIR and AKASH SIR for their help in making this project work